BonfaceKilz/BonfaceKilz/content/post/2018-01-19-Embracing-tdd.md

 +++
-title= "Embracing TDD- A sermon" description= "A short sermon on TDD from a concerned Emacs Evangelist" tags= [
+title= "Embracing TDD- A Sermon" description= "A short sermon on TDD from a concerned Emacs Evangelist" tags= [
     "agile",